Cannabis political parties: Quebec

-In Quebec, the Québécois Bloc pot, created by Marc-Boris St-Maurice, ran their first election campaign in 1998.
-In February 2000, the party launched the Marijuana Party of Canada which ran 73 candidates in the 2000 federal election.
+In Quebec, the Bloc pot, created by Marc-Boris St-Maurice, ran their first election campaign in 1998.
+In February 2000, St-Maurice launched the Marijuana Party of Canada, which ran 73 candidates in the 2000 federal election.
 Bloc pot is now the provincial counterpart of the Marijuana Party of Canada.

 Denmark

-Political Parties in Folketinget, which is the Danish parliament, who wants to legalize cannabis:
+Political parties in Folketinget, which is the Danish parliament, who wants to legalize cannabis:

 Liberal Alliance are in favor of cannabis legalization.
 This is the case for both medical and recreational.
 "I want a state regulated sale of cannabis, like the state regulates alcohol and cigarettes.
 That way, we have a better control of which drugs are on the market, and that they aren't sold to kids." - Christina Egelund.

 Alternativet are in favor of cannabis legalization.
 This is the case for both medical and recreational.
 "This is a great way to take a stand against criminal gangs, decriminalize normal Danes and to secure that there aren't any dangerous chemicals added." - Josephine Fock.

 Socialist People's Party are in factor of a regulated legalization of cannabis.
 "Today, some people smoke way too much cannabis and get problems, but we doesn't help them by punishing them, when they in reality need help.
-We should treat cannabis like alcohol, and focus on the one's, who get addicted." - Lisbeth Bech Poulsen.
+We should treat cannabis like alcohol, and focus on the ones, who get addicted." - Lisbeth Bech Poulsen.

 After the incident at Freetown Christiania, where the police destroyed all the stalls, and cleared them of cannabis, the Danish Social Liberal Party have chanced stance on this issue.
 They now want a three-year trial, where you can buy state regulated cannabis across the country.

 Red–Green Alliance wants to legalize cannabis sold and produced by the state.
 "It will secure that criminals can't make money off the import, nor make money off the illegal sale of cannabis.
 The money, the state makes off the sale, shall be used on information, treatment for the addicts and welfare benefits, instead of giving the money to the criminals" - Rune Lund.

 The Hampepartiet was formed in 2001.

+France

+In France, the party Cannabis Sans Frontière (Cannabis without borders) led by Farid Ghehiouèche has run in several elections.